Zverik/queryat/README.md

 The database would be around 3 GB.
 You can do a little cleanup:

 * `psql gis`
-* `drop table ad_roads; drop table ad_line;`
+* `drop table at_roads; drop table at_line;`
-* `delete from ad_point where place is null;`
+* `delete from at_point where place is null;`
 * `\q`

 Now set up the API.
-You can just run `queryad.py`, which creates a server at `localhost:5000`, but it's better to learn WSGI and use the supplied `queryad.wsgi` file.
+You can just run `queryat.py`, which creates a server at `localhost:5000`, but it's better to learn WSGI and use the supplied `queryat.wsgi` file.

 ## API

-`localhost/queryad/q?lat=12.345&lon=67.890` would give you a JSON with names (and translations, see the source code and `ad.style`) for each administrative division and town that have that point.
+`localhost/queryat/q?lat=12.345&lon=67.890` would give you a JSON with names (and translations, see the source code and `at.style`) for each administrative division and town that have that point.

 ## Author and License